dhutchis/ModelTalk/README.md

 2. 7 August 2013 -- [Sandia](http://www.sandia.gov "Sandia National Laboratories") Technical Seminar

 ### Thanks
 to Gerardo Santacruz and Daniel Katz.
-I owe the talk to ideas and inspirations from our discussions.
+I owe the talk to ideas and inspirations generated from our discussions.

-### Todo
-Turing machine limit -- cannot solve the halting problem